Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 The bug is an error or exception that happened during the testing process to prevent the UAT from working as expected.

 Regression testing is a tedious task and time-consuming, so we use automation testing which can save a huge amount of time and increase team productivity.
-My idea is to integrate ML&DL will increase efficiency and save time as well as provide high-quality output, which is the main purpose of the quality itself.
-In regards, to error detection sometimes the testers add the same bugs again and again over the years, and if there is a tool to help him/her easily help to give information full information about the bug, and suggest a solution.
-Also, if we are talking about why not automation testing resolves these issues, I would have to say there are many challenges that face UI automation, which we overcome in my solutions.
+My idea is to integrate ML&DL, which will increase efficiency and save time as well as provide high-quality output, which is the main purpose of the quality itself.
+In regards, to the error detection if there is a tool that help  easily to give a full information about the bug, and suggest a solution, it would add a huge value.
+Also, if we are talking about why not automation testing resolves these issues, the answer because there are many challenges that face UI automation, which makes any effort to overcome these iusses a great effert and will help alot overcome.